max-kalganov/layer_wise_loss/README.md

 # Layer-wise loss

 ## Intuition
-Train each layer/block of layers independently
+Train each layer/block of layers independently.
+This may push each layer to become the last one

 ## Experiment notes